davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 ## Shopping Week & Enrollment Lottery

-Thanks for joining us as we explore the connections between two very different sides of the human experience: our expression through music, and our ability to design and engineer aspects of the world around us.
+Thanks for joining us as we explore connections between two very different sides of the human experience: our expression through music, and our ability to design and engineer aspects of the world around us.

-To get a feel for the course, here are a few things you can do during shopping week:
+Here are a few things you can do to get a feel for the course during shopping week:

-- Browse through **this syllabus** to get an overview of the course topics and structure
+- Browse through the **syllabus** (which you're reading right now) to get an overview of the course's topics and structure
 - Watch the **course trailer** and **1080 Fest trailer** in the [Course Overview](#course-overview) section below
 - Watch the [Intro Lesson](https://harvard.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=e553f8c7-f935-4558-b5e3-ac110034514a#) to start diving into the material, and then dive even deeper into [Physics of Sound I](https://harvard.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=349878a8-f595-4080-a9ba-ac0000faf8f5)